-A trip from Rome to Venice through the Tuscan hills of Italy is fantastic for families, couples, solo travelers, and literally anyone (and their mama) visiting Italy for the first time.
+A trip from Rome to Venice through the Tuscan hills is fantastic for families, couples, solo travelers, and literally anyone (and their mama) visiting Italy.

-What’s more, this 7-day Rome-Florence-Venice itinerary hits a lot of the major historic and art-rich places we learned about in school, doesn’t break the bank, and is great all year round.
+What’s more, this 7-day Rome-Florence-Venice itinerary hits a lot of major historic and art-rich places, can be done in a mid-range budget, and is great all year round.

 Itinerary Overview